 Core election staff

-A flat fee is paid to all core staff based on the anticipated out of office hours (evening, weekends and bank holiday) that they are expected to work during the election period and cover the various jobs undertaken e.g. postal voting; poll cards; ballot boxes; the count etc.
+A flat fee is paid to all core staff based on the anticipated out-of-office hours that they are expected to work during the election period.
+The fee is based on the rate of evening, weekend and bank holiday pay.
+It covers the various jobs undertaken e.g. postal voting; poll cards; ballot boxes; the count etc.

 Deputy Returning Officer (DRO) Appointment

-Legislation requires the appointment of Deputy Returning Officers (DRO).
-The appointed DRO (who is appointed by the Returning Officer) receives payment for the role equivalent to 50% of the Returning Officer's fee.
+Legislation requires that the Returning Officer appointments a Deputy Returning Officer (DRO).
+The appointed DRO receives payment for the role equivalent to 50% of the Returning Officer's fee.